 Finally, you’ll want to consider the design of the laptop.
 Many powerful computer science laptops are quite large, but it should still be light and compact enough that you can carry it to class with you.

 Overall, there are quite a few different options out there if you’re going to be purchasing a new laptop.
 For many students, a Windows laptop will offer something more cost effective if you’re looking for more power.
 However, if you’re a student, you’ll likely not need this, which is why I recommend a Macbook instead.
+Or if you want even more power, you might want to get a desktop.

 Any of the options listed will be a good choice to see you through your studying experience.
 If you have any suggestions or comments, feel free to leave them in the comments below!